Claiming Occupational Exposure In Wisconsin Workers’ Compensation System

 At Domer Law, our attorneys have been recognized as preeminent advocates in the area of workers’ compensation.
 If continuous exposure to the environment at your place of employment caused your injury, do not delay.
 Contact a Milwaukee repetitive lifting injury lawyer from Domer Law online today or call 888-353-8384.

-Diseases or repetitive stress injuries are "occupational" when they are acquired over a period of time, not as the result of one specific traumatic event.
-A "work-related condition" is anything at your job that makes it different from not being at your job, such as heavy lifting, repetitively twisting or bending, or exposure to harmful chemicals.
-Under Wisconsin law, there is no minimum period of exposure or time at work before a condition can be an occupational disease.
+Diseases or repetitive stress injuries are “occupational” when they are acquired over a period of time, not as the result of one specific traumatic event.
+A “work-related condition” is something that develops from the work you do only as part of your job, such as heavy lifting, repetitively twisting or bending or exposure to harmful chemicals.
+Under Wisconsin law, there is no minimum period of exposure or time at work before a condition can be considered an occupational disease.
 The law only requires that the exposure or job duties be a material contributory causative factor in the onset or progression of the condition.
 As little as a 5% contribution can be sufficient, so workers are well-advised to call an attorney if they feel their job duties contributed to a medical condition.

 - Chronic pain due to repetitive lifting

-- Back or neck surgery as the result of heavy work duties
+- Back or neck injuries as the result of heavy work duties

 - Herniated disk injuries